img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Dobson comments: ‘The RIBA is lobbying hard for a review of approved document B and to remove ambiguities and inconsistencies between approved documents and British Standards and alternative approaches.
 There’s too much ambiguity around means of compliance.’

-Revisions to guidance may gain momentum when the HSE takes up its role as Building Safety Regulator.
+Revisions to guidance may gain momentum when the HSE is full up to speed in its role as Building Safety Regulator.
+This new regulatory role involves overseeing the safety and standards in all buildings.

 Despite the work that still needs to be done, the Building Safety Act looks set to significantly improve standards and safety in higher risk buildings, saving lives in the process.